zaarcvon/GPlates_video/README.md

 # GPlates_video
 Simple script that makes video from a set of GPlates images.
 This is my first GitHub project.
 I would appreciate if someone help me with improving it.

+Script has to work with Python 2 and 3, but tested with Python 3.
+OpenCV is necessary

+Content:
+images	- set of reconstruction images for example.py GPlates_video.py	main script, has only one function reconstruction_to_video for now example.py -  make video from 'images' folder files.
+README.md

 For now script has only one function:
     reconstruction_to_video